Bloodstained: Curse of the Moon

-Bloodstained: Curse of the Moon is a 2018 action-platform game developed and published by Inti Creates.
+Bloodstained: Curse of the Moon is a 2018 platform game developed and published by Inti Creates.
 It is a companion title to developer ArtPlay's 2019 game Bloodstained: Ritual of the Night and was conceived to fulfill the promise for a retro-style accompaniment to Ritual of the Night after its Kickstarter campaign exceeded crowdfunding goals.
 Curse of the Moon follows Zangetsu, a cursed swordsman hunting down demons for revenge, as well as three other playable characters named Miriam, Alfred and Gebel.
 It features an 8-bit aesthetic and gameplay style similar to Castlevania games on the Nintendo Entertainment System (NES), particularly Castlevania III: Dracula's Curse (1989).

 The game was developed in six months, revealed at a Japanese indie game festival, and released two weeks later.
 The game received positive reviews, with critics praising it as a satisfying homage to Castlevania III.
 Some felt the game adhered too closely to its inspiration, while others praised new options and game modes for adding a modern feel.
 The game was found to be short albeit fulfilling for its purpose as a prelude to Ritual of the Night.
 A sequel, Bloodstained: Curse of the Moon 2, featuring Zangetsu and three new additional characters, was released in July 2020.